parapeter/gerste/README.md

 </div>

 > [!WARNING]
-> This bash script is only as secure as the webservers which gets triggered and only as secure as the connection itself.
+> This script is only as secure as the webservers which gets triggered and only as secure as the connection itself.

 This tiny bash script provides an one-time system clock update *(no daemon)*.
 Utilizing `curl`, it fetches the HTTP headers from a specified domain or IP address.
 From there `grep` extracts the timestamp and `date` adjusts the system clock based on your local timezone.
 By default, traffic is routed over HTTPS, with an optional way to route it through `tor`.

 While originally designed for Germany (CET/CEST timezone), this script has been usable with any timezone since `version 0.5.1.`.
 Without keeping this in mind the first impulse for a name was `gerste` (likely influenced by its connection to beer?).

-> [!NOTE]
-> This project is still in it's early development and should not be used in any production environment.
-Help is always welcome.

 Got inspired by [secure-time-sync](https://github.com/Obscurix/Obscurix/blob/master/airootfs/usr/lib/obscurix/secure-time-sync).